The 15 Best Platformer Games on Switch

 Sonic Mania leans a bit too heavily on nostalgia for the past games, as most zones are repurposed ones from the past.
 Gameplay is also a pure form of the classic title with a few stage gimmicks here and there.

 The lightning-fast 2D side-scrolling formula of the original still works, and there’s no need to change it.
-Sonic Mania is one of the best platformer games on Switch, even if it’s based on the original 2D games.
+Sonic Mania is one of the best platformer games on Switch, even if it’s based on much older, original 2D games.

 Play as either Sonic, Tails, or Knuckles as you blaze through obstacles and enemies to reach the end of the zone.
 Each zone has tons of secrets and multiple paths to go through, making it a replayable experience.